mattermost/docs/source/playbooks/customize-a-playbook.rst

 Assign tasks and due dates
 --------------------------

 In some workflows, there are time constraints on tasks and others may have more flexible timeframes.
+Associating tasks with deliverable dates provides visibility into workloads and helps run members be accountable during the run.

-Tasks can be assigned to run members, with a due date.
-Select the **Toggle Run Details** icon to open the **Run Details** screen.
+To assign a due date to a task, select the **Toggle Run Details** icon to open the **Run Details** screen.
 Hover over the task you’d like to edit and select the calendar icon to assign a due date.
+Due dates can be used to sort tasks in the run overview.

 When a due date is assigned to a task, the user will receive reminders about the task in their Playbooks daily digest.
 When the task is completed, it’s removed from the daily digest reminders.
+Users can refresh their list of assigned tasks at any time using the ``/playbooks to-do`` slash command.

+Due dates can be entered in text (e.g., "two minutes ago") or numerically (e.g., "15 March 2023").
 Broadcast channels
 ------------------